vef445/AirtimeBT/README.md

      alt="Logo" width="60" height="68">
 # Airtime BT

 Airtime BT is a revision of the app Airtime:Infinite.
 Its main purpose is to allow skydivers to access and analyze the data stored on their Flysight device.

 What I've changed to the original app:
 - updated deprecated code
 - added Bluetoot support, which features:
  * a new "Connect via Bluetooth" setting
  * a changed behavior of the "Load file" button depending on the previous setting
- * a bluetooth connection page, together with a file selection and bluetooth file downloading capabiltiies
+ * a bluetooth connection page, together with a file selection and bluetooth file downloading capabilties

 Bluetooth functionality is only available with a Flysight2.
 Airtime BT will still work with the original Flysight using a cable connection as described here: https://github.com/jordangould/AirtimeInfinite

 ## Bluetooth Instructions